 Court-Packing: An American Tradition?

-This article provides the first comprehensive and conceptual account of all increases and decreases to the Supreme Court’s size.
-In today’s debate over court-packing, proponents cite and opponents concede that there is ample precedent for the tactic.
-Against this prevailing consensus, I argue that, although the Court’s size has changed seven times, court-packing is nearly novel in American history and that it would pose unprecedented dangers if enacted today.
+This Article provides the first comprehensive and conceptual account of all in-creases and decreases to the Supreme Court’s size.
+In today’s debate over court-packing, proponents assert and opponents concede that there is ample precedent for the tactic.
+Against this prevailing consensus, I argue that alt-hough the Court’s size has changed seven times, court-packing is nearly novel in American history, and it would pose unprecedented dangers if enacted to-day.
 I define court-packing as manipulating the number of Supreme Court seats primarily in order to alter the ideological balance of the Supreme Court.
 Court-packing’s distinct danger is that it will lead to a tit-for-tat downward spiral of packing, ballooning the Court’s size so large that its legitimacy pops.

-Previous changes to the court’s size fall into two groups.
-The first group was tied to the practice of circuit-riding, a now obsolete system that required the addition of Supreme Court Justices to staff newly created circuit courts.
+Previous changes to the Court’s size fall into two groups.
+The first group is tied to the practice of circuit-riding, a now obsolete system that required the addition of Supreme Court Justices to staff newly created circuit courts.
 The circuit-riding justification created a set of norms regulating when and how the size of the Supreme Court could be changed, limiting the opportunities for partisan machinations.
-The second group were attempts at court-packing.
-While the 1801 court-packing attempt failed, the 1866/1869 attempt succeeded.
-However, this lone example of successful court-packing occurred in an extraordinarily low-risk situation in which there was less threat of partisan retaliation because the president at the time lacked the support of either major political party.
-In other words, previous changes to the court’s size presented little of the perils that packing poses today.
+The second group consists of attempts to pack the Court.
+While the 1801 court-packing attempt failed, the 1869 one succeeded.
+This lone example of successful court-packing occurred, however, in an ex-traordinarily low-risk situation in which the President lacked the support of either major political party, thereby lessening the threat of any partisan retalia-tion.
+Previous changes to the Court’s size presented few of the perils that packing poses today.

-The article concludes by explaining why the elected branches have sought and how they have managed to successfully curb the Supreme Court without leaving a permanent taint on its legitimacy.
-In an age of rising populism, the next step for scholars of constitutional hardball and departmentalism is to set outer boundaries on the attacks on the Court that they encourage.
+The Article concludes by explaining why the elected branches have sought and how they have managed to curb the Supreme Court without permanently tainting the Court’s legitimacy.
+In an age of rising populism, the next step for scholars of constitutional hardball and departmentalism is to set outer bound-aries for the attacks on the Court that they encourage.

 Keywords: Court-Packing, Court-Curbing, Supreme Court's Size, constitutional hardball, judicial appointments, judicial selection